Synergy Group – Biomedical Materials Science - Department of Materials Science and Engineering

 - Mapping of the degradation profile over time

-Andreas Erbe - Associate Professor
+Andreas Erbe - Professor

 Research areas include metal pretreatment, conversion coatings, general corrosion, corrosion of recycled materials and durability in energy conversion.
 Also operando spectrosopy for investigation of electrochemical processes, such as oxide formation, oxygen reduction, oxygen evolution, hydrogen evolution.